 We also have a lot of experience with electrons.
 Electrons are long-lived—they don’t have to be accelerated to near light-speeds to be useful.
 Speed doesn’t matter, anyway.

 Entangled particles don’t have to travel at light-speed to communicate well, nor do they have to live forever.
 All that is necessary is that the particles have time enough to get to Mars (or wherever they’re going) before we piggy-back onto their Earth-bound entangled partners to transmit our instant-messages.

-Even if it takes days or weeks for our bursts of entangled-particles to travel to Mars, it makes no difference.
-We can run and accumulate a sufficiently robust loop of streaming emissions on Earth to enable us, soon enough, to “type” our messages in real time whenever we choose.
+Even if it takes days or weeks for bursts of entangled-particles to travel to Mars (or wherever else), it makes no difference.
+We can run and accumulate a sufficiently robust loop of streaming emissions on Earth to enable us, soon enough, to “type” out messages in real time whenever necessary.

-As long as we have control of and access to the emitted particle-twins on Earth, we can type out our messages (by measuring our captive Earth-bound twins at the appropriate time) to impose and transfer the statistical configuration of their rigged polarization ratios (or spins in the case of electrons or muons) to the Mars-arriving particle-bursts, creating a message which a detector on that planet can decode and deliver, instantly.
+As long as control of and access to the emitted particle-twins on Earth is maintained, we can “type out” messages (by measuring the captive Earth-bound twins at the appropriate time) to impose and transfer the statistical configuration of their rigged polarization ratios (or spins in the case of electrons or muons) to the Mars-arriving particle-bursts, creating messages which a detector at that far-away location can decode and deliver, instantly.

 The challenge of instant-return messaging could be met by employing the same technologies on Mars (or wherever else) as on Earth.
-The trick at both ends of the communication pipe-line is to store (and if necessary replenish) all the elements of any possible communication in what can be thought of as streaming particle-emission capacitors.
+The trick at both ends of the communication pipe-line is to store (and if necessary replenish) all the elements of any possible communication in what folks might think of as streaming particle-emission capacitors.